Frequently Asked

 cure, and hang wall mural.
 Or using a heavy duty

-adhesive, apply Heavy Duty Wall Liner to the wall where
+Heavy Duty Wall Liner to the wall where

 the mural is to be placed.